project-team-player/wikia/README.md

 - After the last game of the week, midnight monday or very early tuesday.
 --------------------------------------------------------------------------------
 **PLACING BETS**
-- Opens whenever data is pulled
+- Bet on any future game to your liking, doesn't have to be on current week at all.
-- Closes 1 hr before the kickoff of the 1st game
+- Closes the day of the game
 --------------------------------------------------------------------------------
 **SLICES PER WEEK**
 - Must reset before the games open for betting